 How much longer can the U.S. kick the can down the road?
 Is it one year?
 Five years?
 Ten years?
 I don’t know, because this is a military question.
 How much longer can our military superiority and global operations permit us to maintain reserve currency status despite the breakdown of the Bretton Woods trading system?
 Much of the intelligence we need to assess the strategic issues and timing is secret.
-The facts of the matter is if the United States can maintain dominance in technology, science and space, the US dollar could remain the global reserve currency indefinitely.
-That does not mean, however, that many US citizens wills survive both the cost of living squeeze and the radical government reengineering and “piratization” underway.
+The fact of the matter is if the United States can maintain dominance in technology, science, and space, the U.S. dollar could remain the global reserve currency indefinitely.
+That does not mean, however, that many U.S. citizens will survive both the cost-of-living squeeze and the radical government reengineering and “piratization” underway.

 This is a political question.
 In theory, we have three options.
 We can go to war, we can depopulate, or we can change.
 What happens if rather than behaving like crabs in a bucket, we surprise ourselves and rise to the occasion?
 Real change requires trust, however.
 It is difficult to trust a leadership that continues to get wealthier as $21 trillion goes missing from federal accounts—while the same leadership insists we have no money to fund pension funds or college educations.